-These financial statements are presented in Indian Rupees (INR), which is the Parent Company's reporting currency, functional currency being Euros.
-All amounts included in the financial statements are reported in INR, except share and per share data, unless
+These financial statements are presented in Indian Rupeas (INR), which is the Parent Company's reporting currency, functional currency being Euros.
+All amounts included in the financial statements are reported in INR, except share and per share data, unless in preparing these financial statements, management has made judgements, estimates and assumptions that affect the application of accounting policies and the reported amounts of assets, liabilities, income and expenses.
+Actual results may differ from these Estimates and underlying assumptions are reviewed on an ongoing basis.
+Revisions to accounting estimates are recognised

-The financial statements have been prepared on the historical cost convention and on accrual basis except for the following material items which have been meausred at fair value:
+The financial statements have been organized on the historical cost convention and on accrual basis except for the following material items which have been meausred at fair value

-Derivative financial instruments Financial instruments classified as fair value through profit or loss

-Net defined benefit (asset)/ liability
+Measurement Basis Items Derivative financial instruments Fair value Financial instruments classified as fair Fair value value through profit or loss Fair value of plan assets less present value of Net defined benefit (asset)/ liability defined benefit obligations Stock Option Fair value

-Stock Option
+Assumptions and estimation uncertainties